Arials/Data-Modeling-with-PostgreSQL/README.md

 ## Description

+This is a project for the Udacity Data Engineer Nanodegree

 Sparkify is a new concept in the song's industry where the analysis and songs recomendations are the core.
 We analyze what songs users listen to.